Email is a prime channel of communication with your customers.

 It is advisable to configure the "On first payment failure" template.
 This ensures that your customers are notified as soon as the payment fails due to 3DS authentication requirement.
 You can further configure other email reminders to be sent on different dates or even refrain from configuring more such reminders.

-How to upload logos in the new version of the Email Notifications?
+How to upload logos in the Email Notifications?

 To configure branding in Chargebee, navigate to Settings > Configure Chargebee > Brand Styles > Email and you'll be given the options to add a logo.
 To know more, checkout Chargebee's Branding page.